Grsmto/simplebar/README.md

     $('#myElement').simplebar('getScrollElement');

+###Add content dynamically (ajax)
+You can retrieve the element containing datas like this :

+    $('#myElement').simplebar('getContentElement');

+This is best to use this rather than querying it via DOM cause it avoids problem when the plugin is disabled (like on mobiles).

 ###Non-JS fallback

 SimpleBar hides the browser's default scrollbars, which obviously is undesirable if the user has JavaScript disabled.
 To restore the browser's scrollbars you can include the following `noscript` element in your document's `head`: